import CalculusWithJulia

 p = x^5 - x - 1

 A consequence of the fundamental theorem of algebra and the factor theorem is that any fifth degree polynomial with integer coefficients has \(5\) roots, where possibly some are complex.
 For real coefficients, these complex values must come in conjugate pairs, which can be observed from the output.
-The lone real root is approximately 1.1673039782614187.
+The lone real root (with imaginary part that is 0.0im) is approximately 1.16730397⋯.
 This value being a numeric approximation to the irrational root.

 The roots function numerically identifies roots.
 As such, it is susceptible to floating point issues.
 For example, the following polynomial has one root with multiplicity \(5\), but \(5\) distinct roots are numerically identified: